 You might be able to visualize this in your head.
 Since it will have to make consecutive swaps, it will hit the if

-Although worst case is O(n^2)
+Although the worst-case complexity is O(n^2)

 which, as you may recall, is the same for bubble sort and selection sort, insertion sort is usually preferable.
 This is because, as we've seen, the best case could be O(n)